 So, which Amazon card is right for you?
 Here’s what you need to know.

-Amazon Prime Rewards Visa Signature Card*: Best for Prime members with good-to-excellent credit
+Prime Visa: Best for Prime members with good-to-excellent credit

-The Amazon Prime Rewards Visa Signature Card has no annual fee, but a Prime membership (currently $139 per year) is required.
-The card’s earning rates are pretty good: You’ll get 5 percent cash back at Amazon.com and Whole Foods Market; 2 percent cash back at restaurants, gas stations and drugstores; and 1 percent cash back on all other purchases.
+The Prime Visa (previously the Amazon Prime Rewards Visa Signature Card) has no annual fee, but a Prime membership (currently $139 per year) is required.
+The card’s earning rates are pretty good: You’ll get 5 percent back at Amazon.com and Whole Foods Market, 5 percent back on Chase travel purchases (with an eligible Prime membership), 2 percent back at restaurants and gas stations, 2 percent back on local transit and commuting (including rideshares) and 1 percent back on all other purchases.
 As a Prime member, you’ll also be able to get 10 percent back or more on a rotating selection of Amazon products.

-There’s also a welcome bonus for new cardholders — an up to $150 Amazon gift card.
-This is far from the most earth-shattering welcome bonus we’ve seen, but it helps cancel out the annual fee for the first year.
+There’s also a welcome bonus for new cardholders —Get a $100 (or more) Amazon Gift Card instantly upon approval exclusively for Prime members.
+This is far from the most earth-shattering welcome bonus we’ve seen, but it helps to cancel out the Prime membership fee for the first year.
 After the first year, you can recoup the Prime membership fee by spending $2,780 per year at Amazon and Whole Foods.
 That’s not a daunting task if you frequently shop at those stores.

-Additionally, the Amazon Prime Rewards card comes with benefits like travel accident insurance, baggage delay insurance, lost luggage reimbursement, an auto rental collision damage waiver, roadside dispatch, extended warranty coverage and purchase protection.
+Additionally, the Prime Visa comes with notable benefits like travel accident insurance, baggage delay insurance, lost luggage reimbursement, an auto rental collision damage waiver, roadside dispatch, extended warranty coverage and purchase protection.

-Not a Prime Member?
-Pick the Amazon Rewards Visa Signature Card*
+Not a Prime member?
+Pick the Amazon Visa

-If you’re not a Prime member, this card comes in a non-Prime version: the Amazon Rewards Visa Signature Card.
+If you’re not a Prime member, this card comes in a non-Prime version: the Amazon Visa* (previously the Amazon Rewards Visa Signature Card*).
 With this card, you can still earn Amazon rewards, but you’ll get scaled-back benefits.
-For example, this card comes with a meager $50 gift card as a welcome bonus.
-Still, keep in mind that you’re already saving $139 on the Prime membership.
+Still, keep in mind that you’re already saving by not paying the Prime membership fee.

-The best part, however, is the card’s above-average earning rates, which include 3 percent cash back at Amazon and Whole Foods Market; 2 percent cash back at restaurants, gas stations, and drugstores; and 1 percent cash back on everything else.
-So, even if you don’t want to splurge on a Prime membership — but you regularly buy stuff on Amazon — the Amazon Rewards Visa can still be a valuable companion.
+The best part, however, is the card’s above-average earning rates, which include 3 percent back at Amazon and Whole Foods Market, 3 percent back on Chase travel purchases, 2 percent back at restaurants and gas stations, 2 percent back on local transit and commuting (including rideshares) and 1 percent back on everything else.
+So, even if you don’t want to splurge on a Prime membership — but you regularly buy stuff on Amazon — the Amazon Visa can still be a valuable companion.

 Amazon Prime Store Card: Best for Prime members with fair-to-good credit

 In general, store cards are controversial due to their typically-low credit limits and high interest rates.
 But what if you’re an avid Amazon Prime shopper with less-than-stellar credit?
-That’s where the Amazon Prime Store Card can help.
-Keep in mind that this is a closed-loop card, meaning you can only use it at Amazon and Amazon companies (however, a list of exceptions apply).
+That’s where the Amazon Prime Store Card* may be able to help.
+Keep in mind that this is a closed-loop card, meaning you can only use it at Amazon and Amazon companies (however, a list of exceptions applies).
 Plus, although this card has no annual fee, you need to have an Amazon Prime membership to get this card.

-The 5 percent cash back at Amazon is nothing to sneeze at, but there is not much more that this card provides.
-You can opt for one of the card’s special financing offers, but that means you’ll have to forgo the cash back — you can’t have both.
+The 5 percent back on Amazon purchases is nothing to sneeze at, but there is not much more that this card provides.
+You can opt for one of the card’s special financing offers, but that means you’ll have to forgo the rewards earnings.

-The Amazon Store Card doesn’t have cash back or other rewards — the 5 percent cash back at Amazon is only available to Prime members — and its only tangible benefits are no annual fee and a $10 gift card instantly upon approval.
+The Amazon Store Card* doesn’t offer rewards — the 5 percent back at Amazon is only available to Prime members — and the card’s only tangible benefits are no annual fee, a $60 Amazon gift card instantly upon approval and special financing offers.

 Amazon Prime Secured Card: Best for Prime members with poor or no credit

-With the Amazon Prime Secured Card, you can work on building your credit while getting something in return — Prime members can earn 2 percent cash back on Amazon purchases.
-While there are other secured cards that earn cash back, 2 percent back is pretty generous.
+With the Amazon Prime Secured Card*, you can work on building your credit while getting something in return — Prime members can earn 2 percent back on Amazon purchases.
+While there are other secured cards that earn rewards, 2 percent back is pretty generous.